robsontenorio/vue-api-query/README.md

 ## Define your domain models

-Just extends from your base model... and done!
+Just extends from your base model, implement the `resource()` method... and done!

-It automatically pluralizes based on class name.
-So, REST API base resource for `User` class would be `/users`.

 **models/User.js**